VelocityMarket/pricegeth/README.md

 ## How PriceGeth works
   - A server is saving Poloniex Prices (USDBTC, BTCETH, BTCETC, BTCDOGE) every 1 second
-  - PriceGeth server is listening on geth (Tesnet Morden for now) for new blocks
+  - PriceGeth server is listening on geth (Testnet Ropsten) for new blocks
   - When PriceGeth server sees a new block it fetches the price at Blocktime
   - PriceGeth server sends the data to PriceGeth smart-contract which can be used by other smart-contracts both as a price API and also a historical price ledger (Beta)